 This is a fundamental question concerning strategic manufacturing and flexibility.
 Earlier in the series The future of flexible manufacturing, you read about the goal of many Facility of the Future (FoF) efforts (Figure 1).
 In this type of facility/manufacturing model, the challenge is solving how to support manufacturing capability for a portfolio of products with varying process formats, manufacturing scales and campaign lengths.

 When attempting to answer this question, you must begin with the production requirements necessary for the product manufacturing lifecycle.
 Figure 2 presents a simple yet powerful image of one challenge for the manufacturing director – a 1,000-fold increase in manufacturing capability is common.
 The capacity required in each development phase may increase dramatically based on patient population, dosing requirements and the overall yield of the process.

 Couple this with timing product campaigns during a production year, and the solving of the scale-up/scale-out problem becomes very important.
-The goal is for the solution asset to run a wide range of process scales (5L – 2,000L) and to implement hybrid (single-use system and hybrid) with minimal (optimised) resources (Figure 3).
+The goal is for the solution asset to run a wide range of process scales (5L – 2,000L) and to implement hybrid (single-use system and hybrid) with minimal (optimized) resources (Figure 3).
 This may also include the ability to run a variety of operational platforms including batch, semi-continuous and continuous process platforms.

 Solving scale-up challenges